 A patented system, using specially formulated gel matrix that is placed in an air handling unit (AHU), which releases specific concentrations of top quality Australian tea tree oil vapour throughout the air-conditioning system.
 Tea tree oil (a 100% natural essential oil) is a broad spectrum anti-microbial and anti-fungal agent.

-Simply apply the solution on affected surfaces or fumigate the indoor environment with a fogging machine for better mitigation and prevention against harmful microbes.
+Simply apply the solution to affected surfaces or fumigate the indoor environment with a fogging machine for better mitigation and prevention against harmful microbes.

 The Gelair TTO Gel Tub is capable of providing effective elimination and prevention of mold, bacteria and viruses build up in enclosed indoor compartments such as closets, shoe racks and cabinets.